rafaelribeiro1510/Course-Scheduling-Optimization/formulation.md

 We have decided to follow Gerardo's advice and split this problem into two stages.
 In the first stage, we assign courses to faculties; more specifically, we find $r_{f,c}$, which is the workload of faculty member $f$ in course $c$ (that is, the number of classes of a course that are lectured by that faculty member).

 In the second stage, we can solve the scheduling problem, split in Monday-Wednesday-Friday and Tuesday-Thursday cases separately.
-This is only possible because there is no faculty that teaches both in MWF and TuTh timeslots (we assumed that the faculties which do not appear in a given preference table do not teach in the corresponding days).
+This is only possible because there is no faculty that teaches both in MWF and TuTh time slots (we assumed that the faculties which do not appear in a given preference table do not teach in the corresponding days).
 Because of this decision, in the first stage we must define two contingents: the contingent that will be lecturing on MWF, and the contingent that will be lecturing in TuTh.

 > They also agreed that the preferences of senior faculty would be prioritized over those of junior faculty (...)
 (Table 4).